Vivecboots/Jobofcron/README.md

 ## System Overview
 - **User profile manager** – stores personal information, work history, skills, certifications, felony-friendly notes, and preferred industries.
 This evolves over time by asking the user for missing details.
 - **Job discovery engine** – searches Google (via SerpAPI) *and* Craigslist for job + location queries, prioritising company career pages so we can apply directly and avoid aggregator anti-bot hurdles.
+- **Direct email automation** – extracts Craigslist contact addresses, assembles application emails with attachments, and sends them via configurable SMTP credentials when form-based automation is not available.
 - **Evaluation & matching** – compares job descriptions with the stored talent/skills inventory to determine fit and to decide whether to request more info from the user.
 - **Resume & cover letter generator** – adapts resume sections and cover letters using the known profile plus any job-specific prompts from the user and saves reusable drafts for each opportunity.
+Multiple built-in styles (traditional, modern, minimal) and custom template builders let you tailor the tone for each application.
 When an OpenAI API key is configured, the generator can switch to AI-authored Markdown drafts.
 - **Application scheduler & queue** – queues applications, spaces them out with configurable breaks, persists the backlog, and tracks submission history to avoid rate limits.
 - **Browser automation** – drives Playwright to fill in company career portals directly, supporting dry runs when you simply want to generate documents.
 - **Audit trail** – keeps a running ledger of applied jobs, outcomes, and newly discovered skills for future iterations.